cmmvio/cmmv-docs-en/6-View/5-Templates.md

 * **``<headers/>`` Tag:**

 * This tag is used to inject all processed headers from the ``@cmmv/view`` module, which may include metadata, stylesheets, and other elements configured within your views or globally.
-* These headers come from your ``.cmmv.config.js`` or from custom settings defined in each view.
+* These headers come from your ``.cmmv.config.cjs`` or from custom settings defined in each view.

 * **``<slot/>`` Tag:**